SmartBear/soapui/soapui-maven-plugin-tester/README.md

-# The soapUI Maven plugin tester
+# The SoapUI Maven plugin tester

 *This is a submodule of [The soapUI project](../)*